Innovating agriculture from the lab to the field

 The Center for Plant Science Innovation (PSI) is an interdisciplinary research, development, and training program in plant sciences at the University of Nebraska–Lincoln.
 PSI includes 21 faculty members from five academic departments and three colleges who advance plant science research in Metabolic Biochemistry, Stress Biology, Genetics, and Epigenetics.
 PSI scientists apply their research to the development of crops with improved productivity and higher value by turning laboratory innovations into real-world applications.
 The work of PSI addresses global food security and the profitability of agricultural producers.

-PSI Heuermann Graduate Recognition Award 2025
+Announcing the 2025 Heuermann Graduate Recognition Award recipients!

 PSI Newsletter

-December 2024
+Winter 2024

 Hear from our director and the PSI Heuermann Graduate Award winners, see photos of our faculty and students, read about a new method for estimating evapotranspiration, and more.